On this page

 Students who can claim housing benefit

-Parent students, some disabled students, students with a non-student partner and young people in further education may be able to make a new claim for housing benefit if they are in certain types of temporary or supported accommodation – eg, homeless accommodation.
-Other full-time students cannot get housing benefit.
+Lone parent students, some disabled students, students with a non-student partner and young people in further education may be able to make a new claim for housing benefit.
+Other full-time students cannot get housing benefit, although if a student has a non-student partner, the partner can claim.
+In either case a new claim for housing benefit is only possible if someone lives in certain types of temporary or supported accommodation – eg, homeless accommodation.

 Effect of student funding on benefits